Watts-Lab/task-mapping/tasks/Rank cities by population, rank words by familiarity.md

 ## Steps
 Groups are faced with the lists of cities or words, as seen above.

-Participants are then read the instructions, and are to collectively complete the rankings.
+Participants are then read the instructions, and are asked to collectively complete the rankings.

 Time and accuracy are recorded.